Priti2008/demo/README.md

 # demo
-this is my first repo when i started my github journey
+this is my first repo